Steve answers the questions he is asked most about leadership

 I would say there are two.

-First is to fail to have and develop a diversity of people and team members as unanimity creates like-minded people throughout the organizations and leads to one-way thinking.
+First, it is essential to have and develop a diverse team of people, as unanimity can create a homogeneous group of like-minded individuals throughout the organization and lead to one-sided thinking.
 Without a diverse team, you will never develop creative solutions to stay competitive.

-The second, and I think the most important, is to lack moral courage.
-As a leader you have to be strong enough to do the hard but right work, know that the right decisions are not always popular and to be able to place your mission above being liked.
+The second, and I think the most important, is moral courage.
+As a leader, you must be strong enough to do the hard but right work, recognize that not all decisions are popular, and be willing to prioritize your mission over being liked.

 If so much material is written about leadership, why are there so few real leaders?

 Who says there are so few leaders?
 I think the world is full of good people doing good work.
-Certainly a Dwight D Eisenhower comes along once in a generation, but WWII was won by millions of great leaders who carried out their Commander’s goals.
+Indeed, a Dwight D. Eisenhower comes along once in a generation, but WWII was won by millions of great leaders who carried out their commander’s goals.

-Too many people equate leaders with the power of authority, yet leadership is more about visioning and achieving goals through the efforts of others.
+Many people equate leadership with the power of authority, yet leadership is more about envisioning and achieving goals through the efforts of others.

-Organizations that are failing lack of leaders throughout their ranks.
+Organizations that are failing lack leaders throughout their ranks.

-Do you have to a superhero to be a good leader ?
+Do you have to be a superhero to be a good leader?

-No, leadership is like many other difficult skills—it takes skills and practice.
+No, leadership is like many other complex skills—it takes skills and practice.

-That is why it is important to develop leaders throughout your organization; although you can learn the knowledge and the skills, it takes practice to get it right.
+That is why it is essential to develop leaders throughout your organization; although you can acquire knowledge and skills, it takes practice to master them.

-Senior leaders should always be coaching and mentoring their people along the leadership continuum.
+Senior leaders should consistently coach and mentor their people throughout the leadership continuum.

-Is a military model of leadership applicable to any company or not-for-profit, as it based most on authority and discipline?
+Is a military model of leadership applicable to any company or not-for-profit, as it is based mainly on authority and discipline?

 Researchers have shown that one highly effective model of leadership is demonstrated within the military.
 Many great military units approach motivation by following the “mission, values, and pride philosophy.”